PR-CYBR/PR-CYBR-INFRASTRUCTURE-AGENT/README.md

 - **Git**: For cloning the repository.
 - **Terraform**: Required for infrastructure provisioning.
+- **Terraform Cloud Account**: Used to execute plans and applies through the workflow bridge.
 - **Ansible**: For configuration management.
 - **Docker**: Required for containerization and deployment.
 - **Access to GitHub Actions**: For automated workflows.